alessandrocomito/audiofakedetectorpro/README.md

 * **Window Size - Height:** `32` / `40`
 * Click **OK** to confirm.

 > ⚠️ **Important Notes:** Only modify the settings shown above.
 Do not change other options.
-Console Host stores settings per executable, while Windows Terminal stores settings per profile.
+Console Host stores settings per executable.

 ---